I first wrote about this topic in 2000 and then 2005.

-Lately diet soda and related soft drinks have been generating lots of buzz and debate over whether or not it will make you fat.
+At the time diet soda and related soft drinks were generating lots of buzz and debate over whether or not they will make you fat.

 Some researchers, as reported by Dr. Mercola.com, came to the conclusion that an inability to distinguish calorie intake was brought on by artificial sweeteners which would explain weight gain issues.

 While the scientists ponder those fat questions about diet soda, I will pose an even more important question.

 Can drinking diet soft drinks cause your hair to fall out?

 No, I don't have a lab full of scientists that can validate or debunk my theory about diet pop-related strand shedding.

 However, I can share what I have learned about hair over the past fifteen years.